wavemaker/docs/docs/studio/offerings/wme/installation/common-steps/download-copy-installer.md

 ---
-title: "Download and Copy Installer"
+title: Download and Copy Installer
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "download-copy-installer"
+id: download-copy-installer
-sidebar_label: "Download and Copy Installer"
+sidebar_label: Download and Copy Installer
 ---
 ### Download the WME Installer

 - #### If you choose to use WaveMaker Images(OVA/VHD/AMI)